-Can a Charge Be Beat By Demonstrating Difficulties In Identifying the Accused Person As the Offender?
+Can a Charge Be Beat By Showing Weakness In the Evidence Used to Identify the Accused Person?

 A person accused of an offence may perceive a large hurdle to overcome when an witness swears that the offender is the accused; however, eyewitness identification is prone to flaws, even when the witness is credible and testifying with honest intentions.
 Whereas the prosecution must prove the allegations beyond a reasonable doubt challenging the accuracy and reliability of the identification may be a good defence strategy.